How to Fix Diverter valve on Fisher & Paykel DD24DHTX9N

 How Much Does This Repair Cost?

 A replacement diverter valve for the Fisher & Paykel DD24DHTX9N typically costs between $25 and $75 in parts alone.
-A professional service call for this repair usually runs $150–$300 once labor is included.
-By tackling this repair yourself, you can save over $100 while restoring your dishwasher to full working order.
+If you hire a professional to do this repair, you’re looking at a cost of $150–$300 once labor is factored in.
+By taking on this repair yourself, you can save over $100 while getting your dishwasher back to full working order.

 Frequently Asked Questions